| Home | Resume | Research | Interesting Reads | Old Books | Random |

 Abstract: This paper examines how Fox News influences social and moral preferences: two crucial inputs in people's decision-making process.
 I conduct a survey among Americans aged 45 or older and use the variation in the channel positions of Fox News and MSNBC across different towns and cable providers as instruments.
 After confirming that these channel positions do not predict voting patterns before Fox started broadcasting, I find evidence that Fox shifted moral values to be more communal, some suggestive evidence that it decreased altruism and trust, and that Fox does not appear to affect negative reciprocity.
 In addition, these treatment effects are concentrated among those who did not vote for Bill Clinton or Bob Dole in the 1996 election.

 I think this is a good paper, and I'm still proud of it.
 In retrospect though, I could've gone for something much more ambitious.
-I had this whole research agenda in mind exploring how media affects culture, which I define as a set of social preferences (e.g., how much to trust others, how much to value family members over strangers) and constraints (I think economists don't seriously model social constraints and norms).
-I wrote this Fox News paper because it was a concrete example of how media could've changed people's preferences, there was an existing instrument with an AER paper, and it's a very standard economics paper where I could showcase my economics skills for grad school.
+I had this whole research agenda in mind exploring how media affects culture, which I define as a set of social preferences (e.g., how much to trust others, how much to value family members over strangers) and social constraints (I think economists don't seriously model social constraints and norms).
+I wrote this Fox News paper because it was a concrete example of how media could've changed people's preferences, there was an existing instrument from AER paper, and it's a very standard economics paper where I could showcase my economics skills for grad school.

-Instead of trying to write "a great economics paper," I should've just tried to do the real thing and come up with, maybe not a grand theory, but at the minimum a set of interesting observations on how culture interacts with media.
+However, instead of trying to write "a great economics paper," I should've just tried to do the real thing and come up with, maybe not a grand theory, but at the minimum a set of interesting observations on how culture interacts with media.
 The final paper will probably be a bunch of vignettes, with lots of qualitative stories, maybe a few quantitative regressions, and some theory.
 It would've been a weird thesis, but I would get to study the real, core thing I actually really wanted to study, and that would've been better for my soul.
 Alas, it is not so, but I'm still quite happy with getting a citation from Ben Enke :)

 Axioms and Theorems in Voting Theory with a Brief Biography of Kenneth May.